firebase/firebase-admin-node/CONTRIBUTING.md

 * `gulpfile.js` - Defines the `gulp` tasks necessary for building release artifacts.
 * `tslint.json` - TypeScript linting rules.
 * `tsconfig.json` - TypeScript configuration options.
 * `tsconfig-lint.json` - TypeScript configuration options for the linter.
-This simple widens the scope of `tsconfig.json` by including some test source files in the project.
+This simply widens the scope of `tsconfig.json` by including some test source files in the project.